Historical Price-Lists for Gibson Electric Guitars

 1958 – Gibson

-This year the Juniors and Specials moved from the single cutaway to a double cutaway design, those some single cutaways were made through 1959.
+This year the Juniors and Specials moved from the single cutaway to a double cutaway design, though they made some single cutaways through 1959.

 • Les Paul Custom (3 pickups) – 375 (47.50/zipper case cover, 21.50)